 RSI and Momentum

 The Relative Strength Index (RSI, 14) reads 48.3 — perfectly neutral.
 Neither overbought nor oversold, giving traders no extreme signal to act on.
 This supports the view that gold is in a waiting game.
-The Average True Range (ATR) is $15.60, implying that even a modest move of $15–$16 from current levels would be within normal daily volatility.
-Momentum oscillators lean slightly to the downside, failing to confirm the minor price recovery above the MA20.
+The Average True Range (ATR) is $15.60, meaning even a modest move of $15–$16 from current levels falls within normal daily volatility.
+Momentum oscillators lean slightly to the downside, failing to confirm the minor price recovery above the MA20, so upside follow-through looks limited.

 | Timeframe | Upside Target | Downside Target |